dswd/vpncloud/README.md

 [![Latest Version](https://img.shields.io/crates/v/vpncloud.svg)](https://crates.io/crates/vpncloud)

 **VpnCloud** is a simple VPN over UDP.
 It creates a virtual network interface on the host and forwards all received data via UDP to the destination.
+VpnCloud establishes a fully-meshed VPN network in a peer-to-peer manner.
 It can work on TUN devices (IP based) and TAP devices (Ethernet based).
 Tunneling traffic between two nodes can be as easy as: